Birthdate

 PERSONAL

-At age 22, he had an injury that severed his peroneal nerve, causing “drop foot” … A sports management major in the College of Agriculture, Food and Natural Resources at the University of Missouri where he also plays on the school’s wheelchair basketball team….
+At age 22, he had an injury that severed his peroneal nerve, causing “drop foot” … Sports management n the College of Agriculture, Food and Natural Resources at the University of Missouri ..

 NOTABLE INTERNATIONAL RESULTS